nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 │   └── Dockerfile
 └── gadget.yml
 ```
 In this particular case, the appropriate `directory:` value would be `"container_a"` or `"./container_a"`.
-The path much be relational.
+The path must be relational.
 The Dockerfile can also exist in the same directory as the gadget.yml file as illustrated below:

 ```
 my_project/